top of page

 ‘Way ahead of you, pal.
 Called ‘em about five minutes ago.’

-'What's your name?' the only direct question seemed to somewhat get through to him.
+‘What's your name?’ the only direct question appeared to get through to him.
 Every previous word sounded like a different language, as his mind struggled to keep up.
-The naked man hesitated to respond, as he honestly wasn't sure of the answer.
+The naked man hesitated to respond, honestly unsure of the answer.

-'Michael.'
-He muttered, lips trembling as he looked from one face to another, desperately hoping to recognize someone—anyone.
+‘Michael.’ he muttered in a weakened tone, lips trembling as he looked from one face to another, desperately hoping to recognize someone—anyone.

 As abrupt as his sense of smell returned, so could he feel the air on his bare flesh, and only then did he realize just how naked he truly was.
-Though his body shivered in the cold, he made no attempt to cover himself, as the realization of the strange moment hadn't quite hit him.
-It was the sound of distant police sirens that seemed to jolt him from his stupor.
+Though his body shivered in the cold, he made no attempt to cover himself, as the realization of the strange moment hadn't quite hit him fully, but it was the sound of distant police sirens that jolted him from his hazed stupor.
 He gave his head a shake, eyes widening as he smeared his bloody hand over his own reflection, leery and bitter at the sight.

 “They're coming for you.”